-The Chief Rabbi’s Ma’ayan Programme is currently training ten women to be high-level educators for the Jewish community, as well as advisors in the area of Taharat Hamishpacha (laws of family purity) and women’s health issues.
-The Ma’ayan Programme began in September 2016 and the cohort of women will graduate in April 2018, when they will begin to implement their learning and skills in communities around the country.
+In April 2018, ten women graduated from the Chief Rabbi’s Ma’ayan Programme, having completed 18 months of learning and training to become high-level educators for the Jewish community, as well as advisors in the area of Taharat Hamishpacha (laws of family purity) and women’s health issues.

 If you would be interested in knowing how a Ma’ayan could help your community, please email: email@example.com or call 020 8343 6219.

 To deliver the programme, the Chief Rabbi assembled a team of experts in their fields.
 The halachic strand was taught by Dayan Simons of the London Beth Din, and the medical and scientific aspects were taught by lecturers from University College London’s Institute for Women’s Health.
 Participants were exposed to a wide range of expertise through lectures and workshops delivered by doctors, professors, psychologists, fertility experts, educational and programming specialists, and the Chief Rabbi himself.

 The Chief Rabbi introduces the Ma’ayan Programme, February 2016:

 “Hashem’s Torah is perfect; it restores the soul.
 Hashem’s testimony is trustworthy; it makes the simple wise.
 The directives of Hashem are upright; they gladden the heart.
 Hashem’s mitzvot are clear, enlightening the eyes” (Tehillim 19:8-9)